 |- Press <> NBA Boards <> Advertise <> About US <> Write for us <> HOME -|

 Englund was a six five forward who played his college ball at the university of Wisconsin.
-Englund was never really a superstar but he was an above average player who would finish 3rd all time in scoring in the NBL.
+Englund was never really a superstar but he was an above average player who would finish 3rd all time in scoring in the National Basketball League (NBL).

-England would play one season in the NBA, appearing in 46 games during the leagues inaugural season for both the Boston Celtics and Tri-Cities Blackhawks, but by the time the NBA formed Englunds career was well over with.
+England would play one season in the NBA, appearing in 46 games during the leagues inaugural season for both the Boston Celtics and Tri-Cities Blackhawks, but by the time the NBA formed Englunds career was nearly over.

 Of all the guys listed, he is the most like a modern player.
 McDermott was a shooter, the first shooter in pro basketball, though by some accounts he was only about a 30% shooter, this was vastly improved from other outside shooters of his day which were lucky if they hit 10% of their shots.
 During McDermotts time the game was an inside game only where big men roamed like wild animals in the paint and guards were not scorers.
 McDermott would change all that, not only was he a good shooter but he was one of the few guards able to slash to the hoop in the land of giants for layups.
 Ironically, for a shooter McDermott had very poor form, he would shoot from the chest which is easily blocked but he was accurate so coaches let it go.